Manchester United against Liverpool is 'still the biggest game', says Jose Enrique

 Live on

-But despite the gap between the teams, Enrique says nothing compares to the blood and thunder of a clash between English football's two most successful sides.
+But despite the gap between the teams, former Liverpool defender Enrique says nothing compares to the blood and thunder of a clash between English football's two most successful sides.

 "It is and it still is [the biggest game of the season] even if United is not doing as well now," Enrique told Sky Sports News.